Giving new life to old mattresses

-Most mattresses contain steel, cotton and polyurethane foam.
-These materials provide different strength and comfort, but are often interconnected in such a way that they can no longer be separated.
+Most mattresses contain steel, cotton, and polyurethane foam.
+These materials provide different strengths and comfort but are often interconnected in such a way that they can no longer be separated.
 Given this wide range of materials, mattresses have typically been difficult to recycle and cheaper to burn.
 However, about 90% of the components of the mattresses can be recycled into raw materials for other products.

 First, the fabric exterior of the mattresses is removed.
 This textile is compressed into large bales and sent to a textile factory in Marocco.
-In this factory, the textile is processed into thread, which is used to weave new textile products, such clothing, blankets and mattress covers.
+In this factory, the textile is processed into thread, which is used to weave new textile products, such as clothing, blankets, and mattress covers.